IDI-Systems/acre2/docs/index.md

 ---

-<p>This site provides documentation and other notes for the ACRE2 Arma 3 mod.
-There's a lot of information about the mod, its features and functionalities, tutorials, API and frameworks usage and how to help in development and expanding documentation.</p>
+This site provides documentation and other notes for the ACRE2 Arma 3 mod.
+There's a lot of information about the mod, its features and functionalities, tutorials, API and frameworks usage and how to help in development and expanding documentation.

 <div class="row">
     <div class="col-md-4 col-sm-6">